Carolus Wrede: Hackman & Co.

 In 1881 Wrede went to work for Hackman & Co. in Viipuri.
 Wrede started his own business in 1884 when he founded a galvanisation plant in Viipuri.
 After three years he sold the plant to Seth Sohlberg.

 Wrede moved back to Hackman & Co. to manage Sorsakoski sawmill.
 He criticised the machinery and facilities, which he regarded outdated.
 He wanted the company to build a bobbin factory and a groundwood mill; however, the Hackman family was not willing to make such large-scale investments.
 The sawmill production capacity grew significantly in 1891 after costly renewal of machinery.
 Raw material availability was ensured by buying forests in Savonia.

 In 1891 Hackman & Co. decided to close down its Nurmi forgery which produced knives, scissors and skates.
-The production was moved temporarily to Sorsakoski, to complete the unfinished work of the forgery.
+The production was moved temporarily to Sorsakoski, to complete the unfinished work of the forge.
 But the high demand of the products motivated Wrede to develop the production.
 Skate-making was restarted and demand of puukkos increased year by year; during the seven first months of 1896 the company sold over 30 000 puukkos.
 The company recruited an agent to represent its products in Saint Petersburg.
 In 1897 the value of the forgery was listed 100 000 marks and sawmill 300 000 marks.
 The sawmill was destroyed in fire in the following year.
 The forgery shop took the place as the main production site; it was developed during the subsequent years.
 In year 1900 the plant made profit by 80 000 marks.